-For two years Hong Kong held off the pandemic.
-Then everything fell apart.
+For two years, Hong Kong held off the pandemic.
+Then, everything fell apart.

 Now, with a disease that is more transmissible/severe than flu, AND requires exposed staff to quarantine, HK’s hospitals are sandcastles in a tsunami

-At least nine have died from the coronavirus in the past 24 hours, the latest victims a 3-year-old girl and a 100-year-old woman
+At least nine have died of the coronavirus in the past 24 hours, the latest victims include a 3-year-old girl and a 100-year-old woman.

-Hong Kong follows what it describes as a “dynamic zero-covid” policy, which broadly aims at getting local infections down to zero rather than pivoting to a strategy of living with the virus with a vaccinated population that is increasingly followed elsewhere.
+Hong Kong follows what it describes as a “dynamic zero covid” policy, which broadly aims at getting local infections down to zero.
+This is in contrast to a strategy of living with the virus with a vaccinated population, a policy that is increasingly followed elsewhere.

-This approach is promoted by Beijing, which exerts strong control over Hong Kong’s local officials, and is the one being implemented on the mainland.
+This zero-covid approach is promoted by Beijing, which exerts strong control over Hong Kong’s local officials, and is the same one being implemented on the mainland.
 Reopening the border to mainland China, which has been closed for two years, is the stated goal of Hong Kong’s government.
-Plans to establish a quarantine-free “travel bubble” with Singapore were dropped after the city-state shifted to a strategy of living with the covid, and flights into Hong Kong are banned from several countries including the United States and Britain.
+Plans to establish a quarantine-free “travel bubble” with Singapore were dropped after that city-state shifted to a strategy of living with the covid, and flights into Hong Kong are banned from several countries, including the United States and Britain.

-This strategy met its limit when the more transmissible omicron and delta variants began to spread more widely in the community, despite strict social distancing rules and draconian measures to limit international travel.
+Hong Kong’s strategy met its limit when the more transmissible omicron and delta variants began to spread more widely in the community, despite strict social distancing rules and draconian measures to limit international travel.

-The situation in Hong Kong is evolving into an embarrassment for Chinese authorities in Beijing, which prides itself on controlling and managing covid outbreaks, and is also currently hosting the Winter Olympics.
+The situation in Hong Kong is evolving into an embarrassment for Chinese authorities in Beijing, which prides itself on controlling and managing covid outbreaks, and is in the midst of hosting the Winter Olympics.

 Pro-Beijing media, which echoes the state’s views, have warned that losing the fight against covid could “threaten the safety of the nation.”
-The same outlets reported Chinese President Xi Jinping on Wednesday urged Hong Kong’s government to stabilize the local pandemic situation, saying authorities there had the “main responsibility” for handling the outbreak and should prioritize controlling it “before anything else.”
+The same outlets reported Chinese leader Xi Jinping on Wednesday urged Hong Kong’s government to stabilize the local pandemic situation, saying authorities there had the “main responsibility” for handling the outbreak and should prioritize controlling it “before anything else.”

-In response to Xi’s comments, Hong Kong Chief Executive Carrie Lam said she would follow the president’s instructions and “mobilize all available manpower and resources and adopt all necessary measures” to control the spread of the coronavirus.
-Over the weekend, Hong Kong officials traveled to the mainland and agreed to cooperate on various aspects of the pandemic, including enhancing testing capabilities and construct isolation and treatment facilities.
+In response to Xi’s comments, Hong Kong Chief Executive Carrie Lam said she would follow his instructions and “mobilize all available manpower and resources and adopt all necessary measures” to control the spread of the coronavirus.
+Over the weekend, Hong Kong officials traveled to the mainland and agreed to cooperate on various aspects of the pandemic, including enhancing testing capabilities and constructing isolation and treatment facilities.

-The problem for Hong Kong, however, is that it just doesn’t have the resources and capacity to eradicate covid through heavy handed lockdowns and population control the way other Chinese cities have.
+The problem for Hong Kong, however, is that it doesn’t have the resources and capacity to eradicate covid through heavy-handed lockdowns and population control the way other Chinese cities have.

 Speaking earlier this week, Lam said there were “no plans” for a citywide lockdown, as seen in places like Xian and Wuhan.
-Admitting that the capacity of Hong Kong’s hospitals are limited, the government announced Sunday that priority admission at hospitals will be given to children, older people and those in serious condition, halting the unwieldy practice of hospitalizing all covid-19 positive cases.
+Admitting that the capacity of Hong Kong’s hospitals are limited, the government announced Sunday that priority admission at hospitals will be given to children, older people and those in serious condition, halting the unwieldy practice of hospitalizing all coronavirus-positive cases.

-Authorities are planning to build a new mega hospital, similar to hastily-built facilities that cropped up across the mainland when the pandemic hit in 2020, but so far has only just shortlisted three potential sites.
+Authorities are planning to build a mega hospital, similar to hastily built facilities that cropped up across the mainland when the pandemic hit in 2020, but so far, they have just shortlisted three potential sites.

-Experts inside and outside the territory say that Hong Kong’s current approach simply will not work — on one hand it is not restrictive enough to prevent the spread of covid, and on the other, not forward-looking enough to shift to mitigation and focus on vaccinations as a pandemic end-goal.
+Experts inside and outside the territory say that Hong Kong’s approach simply will not work — on one hand, it is not restrictive enough to prevent the spread of covid, and on the other, not forward-looking enough to shift to mitigation and focus on vaccinations as a pandemic end-goal.

-Ooi Eng Eong, an infectious-disease expert at the Duke-NUS Medical School, said keeping with zero-covid indefinitely is “not possible” and only makes sense if it is a measure to buy time to get the vaccine distributed.
+Ooi Eng Eong, an infectious-disease expert at the Duke-NUS Medical School in Singapore, said keeping with zero covid indefinitely is “not possible” and only makes sense if it is a measure to buy time to get the vaccines distributed.

 Hong Kong’s elderly also have a serious vaccination problem — only about half of those between 70 and 79 and about a quarter of those over 80 are fully vaccinated.
 The official focus on zero covid had many thinking they wouldn’t need the vaccines.